Thinksecretly/files-into-folders/README.md

 ### Installing and Executing

-replace '/mnt/data' wit the path to your directory run python orianize_files_into_folders.py
+- replace '/mnt/data' with the path to your directory
+- run python orianize_files_into_folders.py